Bachelor of Science in Biology (BS)

 Click here for more information

-Honors Thesis I & II Program in the Department of Biological Sciences The Department of Biological Sciences prepares our undergraduate students for their careers as biologists.
+The Honors Thesis Program in the Department of Biological Sciences prepares our undergraduate students for their careers as biologists.
 Choosing a career path is among the harder decisions in life.
 We have developed the Honors Thesis Program to help guide you in this process.
 Whether you are pursuing a professional or academic career, the experience and skills gained while working in a faculty member’s research laboratory are invaluable.
 The program is designed to allow undergraduates to develop and work on their own research projects while being mentored by one of our faculty members.
 The classroom component associated with this program is designed to develop student skills in research design, oral and written presentation, and publication.

 Click here to visit the Biology Honors Program Page